dguest/atlas-dl/_episodes/02-credentials.md

 the authentication method when you use "`https`" to communicate with gitlab.

-Advantages:
+**Advantages:**
 - Ubiquitous: everyone understands the concept
 - Works anywhere (if you remember your password)
 - No setup required, you just make up a password

-Disadvantages:
+**Disadvantages:**
 - Annoying: especially if you use a password manager (you should) this will be very slow
-- Accident prone: a "secret" that you type or paste a hundred times a day will inevitably be leaked
+- Accident prone: a "secret" that you type or paste a hundred times a day will inevitably be entered into the wrong place by accident
-- Insecure: passwords always end up being leaked
+- Insecure: passwords always end up being leaked _by other services_.

 ### Public Key Cryptography (`ssh`)